 If you think that gas powered central heating is cheaper to run, consider the advantages of electric heating that emit comfortable heat from the minute they are turned on, offer precise control of the temperature, are easily programmable around your daily routine and need only be used where and when they are needed.

 Panel heaters can be a good secondary source of heating in your home, supporting your existing heating system but can be used when you don't need to heat up your entire home.
 Or where your main heating system doesn't heat well, such as in an extension or a box room with no radiators.
 This will mean that you are saving on energy bills as you are only heating where it is needed.

 Infrared glass panel heaters offer all the benefits of a glass panel heater with the advantage of using infrared heating technology.
-Infrared heaters don’t use air to transport heat and instead energy is transferred through FAR infrared waves that are much like how the heat from the sun reaches us, providing a deep level of thermal comfort.
+An infrared heater does not use air to transport heat and instead energy is transferred through FAR infrared waves that are much like how the heat from the sun reaches us, providing a deep level of thermal comfort.
 For this reason Infrared is one of the most efficient and modern heating solutions on the market.

 Infrared glass panel heaters are modern, look elegant and stylish while complimenting your existing furnishings.
-They are usually wall-mounted, taking up very little room are made of enforced safety glass that can be black or glossy white with a flat or structured surface finish.
+They are usually wall mounted, taking up very little room and are made of reinforced safety glass that can be black or glossy white with a flat or structured surface finish.

 They are also designed to be used in bathrooms or kitchens so are safe around water.

 Everyone's needs are different and knowing what your heating requirements are is important.